Snuzaid ® Tabs

 - strong pain killers such as codeine and morphine.

 - other medicines used to help you sleep including temazepam (Temaze, Normison) triazolam (Halcion) or nitrazepam (Mogadon)

 - medicines used to treat anxiety such as oxazepam (Serapax) or diazepam (Valium)

 - antibiotics known as aminoglycosides such as tobramycin

-Do not take SNUZAID®TABS if you are pregnant or intend to become pregnant.
-Like most antihistamine medicines SNUZAID®TABS are not recommended for use during pregnancy.
+Consult your doctor or pharmacist if you are pregnant or intend to become pregnant.
 SNUZAID®TABS are not known to cause birth defects but studies to prove they are safe for the developing baby have not been done.

-Do not take SNUZAID®TABS if you are breast feeding or plan to breast feed.
+Consult your doctor or pharmacist if you are breast feeding or plan to breast feed.
 Small amounts of SNUZAID®TABS pass into breast milk.
-There is a possibility that the breast fed baby may become unusually excited or irritable.
+There is a possibility that the breast-fed baby may become unusually excited or irritable.
 It is also possible that breast milk supply will be affected.

 Do not give SNUZAID®TABS to a child under 12 years of age.